InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Increment deposit amount for the `subaccountID` by `msg.Amount`
 - Emit event for `EventSubaccountDeposit` with `msg.Sender`, `subaccountID` and `msg.Amount`

-## Withdraw from exchange module account
+## Withdraw From Exchange Module Account

 Withdraw action is carried out by `MsgWithdraw` which consists of `Sender`, `SubaccountId` and `Amount` fields.